-The good news for you is that all of this can be avoided by spending 5-10 minutes trimming their nails every couple weeks!
+The good news for you is that all of this can be avoided by spending 5-10 minutes trimming their nails every couple of weeks!

 Trimming their nails on a frequent basis also ensures that they get used to the process.
-I can assure you that dealing with a 100+ pound dog that’s afraid of having their nails trimmed is quite a handful!
+I can assure you that dealing with a 100+ pound dog that’s afraid of having its nails trimmed is quite a handful!

 While there are different styles of clippers out there, I’d recommend picking up a decent pair of scissor-style.
-They make the trimming process very quick and easy, and have the strongest cutting power to cut through a Dane’s tough nails.
+They make the trimming process very quick and easy and have the strongest cutting power to cut through a Dane’s tough nails.